ItzLoonie/TownOfHostPlus/README.md

 The Ironclad is a crewmate that becomes immortal on task completion.<br>
 Optionally, the Ironclad can see who attacks them.<br>

+### Marshall

+Create and idea by Loonie<br>

+Team : Crewmates<br>
+Basis : Crewmate<br>

+The Marshall is a crewmate that, on task completion, is revealed to all crewmates.<br>
+Impostors and neutrals cannot see the revealed Marshall.<br>
+Optionally, Madmates can see the revealed Marshall.<br>

 ## Neutral